Overv/VulkanTutorial/en/11_Compute_Shader.md

 ## Compute shaders

-Now that we learned about all the parts required to setup a compute shader pipeline, it's time to take a look at compute shaders.
+Now that we have learned about all the parts required to setup a compute shader pipeline, it's time to take a look at compute shaders.
 All of the things we learned about using GLSL shaders e.g. for vertex and fragment shaders also applies to compute shaders.
-The syntax is the same, and many concepts like passing data between the application and the shader is the same.
+The syntax is the same, and many concepts like passing data between the application and the shader are the same.
 But there are some important differences.

 A very basic compute shader for updating a linear array of particles may look like this: